CodeGlassDotIO/Docs/_docs/Legal/Privacy.md

 However we use 3rd parties that (probably) collects a few things, here they are:
 - [Licensespring](https://licensespring.com/privacy) as our license provider.
 - [Stripe](https://www.stripe.com/privacy) as our payment provider.
-- [SuperPortal](https://mysuperportal.com/access/codeglass/) they state: We don't store any customer data other than an email address—this is required to access the (stripe customer) portal.
-After each session is over, the data is deleted from our database.
 - [Formspree](https://formspree.io/legal/privacy-policy) in case you use the contact form on the landing site.
 We will not share your data with any other 3rd party. <br/>
 We do not store any of the above data ourself.